James Armistead Lafayette, portrayed by Stephen Seals

 Prior to coming to Colonial Williamsburg, Stephen was a freelance actor traveling the country performing and directing theater.
 He majored in Theatre Education at Virginia Commonwealth University and spent 10 years teaching theater in the Richmond community, also working as an actor, director, stage manager, production manager, and lighting designer.

 by Stephens Seals

-October 9th 2010 was the most important day for me in my journey of portraying James Lafayette.
+Oct.
+9, 2010 was the most important day for me in my journey of portraying James Lafayette.
 I had not known of this man before I came to work at The Colonial Williamsburg Foundation, but had learned about him a few months before upon reading the script of The Hated Spy for the first time.
-Written by Dr. Jeffrey Villines for our Prelude to Victory Weekend, celebrating the Battle of Yorktown, the piece was originally conceived as a vehicle to show the representation of Blacks in the Revolutionary War effort.
+Written by Dr. Jeffrey Villines for our Prelude to Victory Weekend, which celebrated the Battle of Yorktown, the piece was originally conceived as a vehicle to show the representation of Blacks in the Revolutionary War effort.
 That Dr. Villines had found that representation in the story of an enslaved Black spy fascinated all of us involved in staging the piece.
-October 9th was to be our first performance for an audience.
-There’s an electric feeling to premiering a new piece of theatre.
-It’s exciting, it’s scary, it’s overwhelming; you hurl yourself into the unknown, hoping you’ve produced something meaningful…or at least, entertaining.
+Oct.
+9, was to be our first performance for an audience.
+There’s an electric feeling to premiering a new piece of theater.
+It’s exciting, it’s scary, it’s overwhelming; you hurl yourself into the unknown, hoping you’ve produced something meaningful or at least entertaining.
 It’s been 12 years and trying to remember all of it is nearly impossible.
 For one thing, my mind was completely preoccupied with not messing up!
 I do remember the Palace stage seating being full.
 I remember the cast already being proud of our work.
 I remember our James Lafayette actor jumping around to calm his nerves.

 That’s right, I was not portraying James Lafayette.